Axiomata

 Epistrophe

 The hourglass empties.
 The last grain falls – the same quiet drop, the same gravity.
+Silence.
 The sand settles.
-You see the shape you made without meaning to.
-Each grain where it fell, the ones you noticed, the ones you wasted, the ones that felt like years.
+You see the shape you carved without ever knowing it.
+Every grain exactly where it fell – the ones you held up to the light, the ones you let pour through your hands, the ones you did not know were falling.
 Light shifts beyond the glass.
-A hand reaches and the hourglass turns.
-The sand begins again.
+A hand reaches; the hourglass turns.
+The sand begins again – drawn only by the weight of its own end.
 Somewhere, stone becomes shelter.
-Somewhere, a crack reveals a star.
-Somewhere, the first grain falls—
+Somewhere, a crack makes room for the whole sky.
+Somewhere, the first grain begins its fall—